Updated: September 2025

 Illinois (2024 – Present)

-• For the State of Illinois, CostQuest delivered our 5G Cost Model dataset to support understanding the cost to deploy 5G infrastructure to Broadband Serviceable Locations across Illinois.
+- For the State of Illinois, CostQuest delivered our 5G Cost Model dataset to help understand the cost of deploying 5G infrastructure to Broadband-Serviceable Locations across the state.

 District of Columbia (2022 – 2023)